Drug Diversion Programs in Los Angeles

 There are possibilities for avoiding jail or prison for certain types of

 drug crime cases.
-At Stephen G. Rodriguez & Partners, our Los Angeles
+At Stephen G. Rodriguez & Partners, our Los Angeles criminal defense

-programs available under current state law.
+under current state law.

 Deferred Entry of Judgment (Penal Code Section 1000)